-- Are likely to make a clear difference in the quality of life of a substantial number of people for a significant period of time;
+- Are likely to make a clear difference in the quality of life for a substantial number of people in the service area over a significant period of time.

-- Propose practical approaches to resolve current community problems or are preventive in nature;
+- Propose effective approaches to address current community priorities, including approaches that are preventative in nature.

 - Encourage cooperation and collaboration, without duplication of services;